What is psychodrama?

 When you enter a training program, you will learn the foundation of the method, based on a complex theory of roles, relationships and creativity. as well as sound proven techniques.

 You will find a framework to use, adapting the method in your work.
 Psychodrama is not a bag of techniques, but a specific theory; training and supervision are important to practice skillfully.

-See calendar for training opportunities and personal growth groups with Karen
+See calendar for training opportunities with Karen and other faculty

 that use psychodrama and other experiential methods.